aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 Version [^version] 11 to 23 were released this year [^nye].

 [^version]: At the root level of the output, theirs a field called
-    `format_version`, that gets increased by 1 every time we change the definition of the types that get serialized.
+    `format_version`, which gets increased by 1 every time we change the definition of the types that get serialized.

-[^nye]: Assuming nothing gets released on New Years Eve.
+[^nye]: Assuming nothing gets released on New Year's Eve.

 11. [#94137](https://github.com/rust-lang/rust/pull/94137/): Clean up the `Header` struct by:
     - Making `ABI` an enum, instead of being stringly typed.